Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Some remaining theoretical issues and extending

 In this section, we will give some remarks on the theoretical basis in our framework, basic one as well as on its perturbative aspects.
-They include our treatment of decoherence, generic structure of higher-order corrections and its relation to the ``Uniqueness theorem'' (see section~\ref{sec:nonunitarity-matter}), and absence of enhancement due to small solar mass splitting denominator.
+They include our treatment of decoherence, generic structure of higher-order corrections and its relation to the ``Uniqueness theorem'' (see section~\ref{sec:nonunitarity-matter}), absence of enhancement due to small solar mass splitting denominator, and its relation to the other non-standard physics.